 It’s weird to think that Cain Velasquez somehow “thwarted” Daniel Cormier.
 They are teammates and friends after all.
 But people tend to forget that when the UFC absorbed the Strikeforce roster, Cormier had won the heavyweight grand prix.
 He was 2-0 in the UFC before he moved down a weight class so that he wouldn’t step on Cain’s toes.
-He’s fighting the heavyweight champion UFC 226, but it should’ve happened three or four years ago.
+He’s fighting the heavyweight champion at UFC 226, but it should’ve happened three or four years ago.

 Better without a cut

 Despite the highly publicized dangers of weight cutting, there’s a reason fighters do it: it works.
 A good cut sacrifices some cardio for a ton of physical strength and size.
 When the UFC started, it was common to see top lightweights under 5′ 8″.
 Now, it’s uncommon to see any south of 5′ 10″.
 Standing a shade under 5′ 11″, it would seem that Cormier would be more suited to light-heavyweight.